dataminer-site/dataminer-site.github.io/docs/archive/0.7/sql/duckdb_table_functions.md

 | `keyword_category` |Indicates the category of the keyword.
 Values are `column_name`, `reserved`, `type_function` and `unreserved`. | `VARCHAR` |

 ## duckdb_schemas
-The `duckdb_schemas()` function provides metadata about the schemas available in the DuckDB instance.
+The `duckdb_schemas()` function provides metadata about the schemas available in the DataMiner instance.

 | Column | Description | Type |
 |:---|:---|:---|